 However, If you still really want to do a boat cruise, I would recommend the 45 minute cruise with Le Petit Navire.
 Unlike the other cruises, this one is on a small electric boat.
 You get to see the river from a unique perspective and its environment-friendly.
 I read the reviews (including that of another blogger I know) and people seem to enjoy this cruise more than those offered by the two larger companies.

-You’ll find details below on all cruises offered.
+Below you’ll find details below on all cruises offered.
 Click on the links for schedules.

 Hourly from Montreal starting at 9:35 am to 6:35 pm from Mid-May to mid-September